OPRAmachine/opramachine-blog/content/posts/2018-12-04-private-oprarequests.md

 This feature is geared toward companies and individuals who use OPRAmachine in a professional capacity, such as law firms, private investigators and corporate users.

-Pro accounts are great if you are an attorney making requests on behalf of your clients or a high-volume requestor that needs to make OPRA requests beyond the limit imposed by free accounts.
-Your subscription includes unlimited OPRA requests and a special dashboard exclusive to Pro users that helps you streamline the entire public records request process
+You'll find OPRAmachine Pro's features useful if you are an attorney making requests on behalf of your clients or a high-volume requestor that needs to make OPRA requests beyond the limit imposed by free accounts.
+Your Pro subscription includes unlimited OPRA requests and a special dashboard exclusive to Pro users that helps you streamline the entire public records request process.

 ![Private OPRA request](/img/privaterequests.JPG)